Temporal increments of the KPZ equation with general initial data: Introduction

 \section{Introduction}

 In this article we study the local sample path properties of the \ac{KPZ} equation.
 KPZ equation is a stochastic partial differential equation formally given by

 where $\xi=\xi(t,x)$ is the Gaussian space-time white noise.
 Introduced in \cite{kpz}, the KPZ equation is a popular model for interfaces of random growth.
 However, the equation is ill-posed due to the presence of the non-linear term $(\partial_x\calH)^2$.
-To make sense of the equation one considers $\calZ:=e^{\calH}$ which formally solves \ac{SHE} with multiplicative noise:
+To make sense of the equation one considers $\calZ:=e^{\calH}$ which formally solves the \ac{SHE} with multiplicative noise:

 The \ac{SHE} is known to be well-posed and has a well-developed solution theory based on It\^{o} integral and chaos expansion~\cite{walsh1986,bertini1995stochastic,quastel2011introduction,corwin2012kardar}.
-In particular, there exists a unique $ C((0,\infty),\R)$-valued process $ \calZ $ that solves \eqref{she} with the initial data $\calZ(0,x)=g(x)$ in the mild sense, i.e.,
+In particular, {\eqref{she} with the initial data $\calZ(0,x)=g(x)$ can be rewritten in Duhamel form as}